 d IL / dt = (0-VOUT) / L

 The Capacitor is used to prevent the voltage from dropping to zero across the load.
-If we keep opening and closing switch the average voltage across the load will be less than the supplied input voltage.
+If we keep opening and closing the switch, the average voltage across the load will be less than the supplied input voltage.
 You can control the output voltage by varying the duty cycle of the switching device.

 Output Voltage = (Input Voltage) * (percentage of time that the switch is ON)